syxiaa/ball-k-means/PythonVersion/README.md

 # Python version:

-* the implementation of the ball k-means algorithm is "ball_k_means_Xf.py" and "ball_k_means_Xd.py", which are code for "float" and "double" versions respectively..

 * the param "isRing" is used to switch ring version and no ring version of the algorithm.

 * According to our experience, the "Xd" version can get more accurate results but the running time is slightly slower, and the "Xf" version can reach the fastest running time, but low accuracy will result in inaccurate results.